 If you feed your tortoises prepared diets, aka pellets, check the container labels.
 Choose products that are high in fiber, low in protein, and low in fat.
 Ideally, use them as a supplement only to cover any potential nutritional deficiencies.

-Update 2012: Based on newer studies, the need for calcium in tortoises may be even greater than previously believed.
+Update 2012: Based on newer studies, the need for calcium in tortoises may be even greater than previously thought.
 For example, a recent study done on plants eaten by Egyptian tortoises in the wild revealed that the mean Ca:P ratio was about 14:1.
 The Ca:P ratio ranged from 3.92 to 32.44 (The Batagur #2, TTPG, 2012).

 You can serve limestone flour loose or use it to make your own calcium blocks.
 I mix a small amount of water with the powder to create a paste.
 I put the paste into a paper cup, let it dry, and then rip off the paper cup.